Mork & Mindy: Syndication

 Mork & Mindy was syndicated by Paramount beginning in fall 1982, to low ratings.
 By 1983, most stations that owned the show rested it in summer, when weaker programming tended to air.
 Few stations renewed the show a few years later.
 By 1987, the show aired in only a handful of TV markets.
 However, the expansion of cable television broadened its reach.
 Nick at Nite reran the show from March 4, 1991, to November 27, 1995.
 The show also aired on Fox Family Channel in the late 1990s.
 From 2008 to 2011, the show aired in marathons on SyFy.
 It has aired in subsequent years on MeTV, the Hub Network and various other classic television stations airing on various digital subchannels.
-The show formerly aired on Antenna TV on Saturdays.
-It currently airs on sister network Rewind TV weekdays at 9am ET and Saturdays from 7am to 9am ET and currently streams on Pluto TV.
+The show currently airs on Antenna TV Saturdays from 7am to 9am ET and also currently airs on sister network Rewind TV weekdays at 8am ET and currently streams on Pluto TV.